Learning Outcomes

 A will appoints two executors.
 They collect the deceased’s assets, pay the funeral expenses and most debts, but overlook a significant loan.
 They distribute the residue to the beneficiaries.
 Six months later, the lender demands repayment.

-Answer: The executors may be personally liable to the lender for the unpaid debt, as they failed to settle all known debts before distribution.
+The executors may be personally liable to the lender for the unpaid debt, as they failed to settle all known debts before distribution.
 If they had advertised for creditors and the lender did not respond, they may be protected from personal liability.
+The lender can still trace assets into beneficiaries’ hands.

 Worked Example 1.2